-- Bonus amounts tend to increase with seniority and we currently have more men than women in senior roles and Heads of Department roles.
-This impacts in particular the median bonus gap metric as more males are earning in excess of 5k bonus versus females. - More of our technical specialist roles are performed by males and these tend to attract larger bonus opportunities.
-There are a higher proportion of females in part-time roles which means lower bonus/commission payments than their male counterparts.
+- Bonus amounts tend to increase with seniority and we currently have more men than women in senior roles. - More of our technically specialist roles are performed by men and these tend to attract larger bonus opportunities.

+There are a higher proportion of females in part time roles which means lower bonus/commission payments than their male counterparts.